LenixC/Approximate-Ball-Tree-Search/README.md

 # (1+ε)-Approximate Ball Tree Search

 An implementation of the Arya & Mount (1998) ANN relaxation applied to ball trees.
 The idea is simple: exact ball-tree search prunes a subtree when its closest possible point is already farther than the current best candidate.
-The (1+ε) relaxation prunes more aggressively — skip a subtree if even its closest point can't beat the current best *by more than a factor of (1+ε)*.
+The (1+ε) relaxation prunes more aggressively, skip a subtree if even its closest point can't beat the current best *by more than a factor of (1+ε)*.
 The returned neighbor is guaranteed within (1+ε)·d\* of the true nearest neighbor.

 This is one line of code: